 If you’re using email marketing as part of your strategy, there are a few key metrics here, too.
 You want to look at a given email or newsletter and see how many people opened it.
 A low open rate could indicate that the subject line didn’t really appeal.
 After all, that’s what they judge your email’s worth by: an enticing (or not) subject line.

 Just as important (if not moreso) as your open rate is the clickthrough rate.
 This tells you how many people clicked the links in the email to go to your website.
 Don’t bombard your emails with different links; instead, focus on one to drive all clicks to one place.

 See?
-Big Data doesn’t have to be scary.
+Big Data and data points don’t have to be scary.
 Just pay attention to the things that matter most to you, and use that information to be smarter with your marketing.